Forest of Bowland: Museum and visitor centre

 The Bowland Visitor Centre is located in Beacon Fell Country Park in the AONB.
 It is managed by Lancashire County Council Countryside Service and provides visitors with information about the AONB and surrounding countryside.

 There is a display on the ecology of the Forest of Bowland in Clitheroe Castle Museum.

 Amenities

 One mile to the west of Chipping is Bowland Forest Gliding Club, ICAO airport code GB-0339, which is used by winch-launched gliders.

 Events

 The Bowland Challenge was a fundraising event held from 2006 to 2009, and again in 2011, in which teams of walkers navigated around a series of grid references over a ten-hour period.
 It raised funds for the Bowland Pennine Mountain Rescue Team.
 Crafty Vintage Festive Markets take place every year in December within Wyresdale Park near to the village of Scorton.
-Nicky Nook Fell within Wyresdale Park hosts a road stage with spectator viewing zones along the route of the North West Stages car rally.
+Nicky Nook Fell hosts a road stage with spectator viewing zones along the route of the North West Stages car rally.